Heterogeneous Coefficients, Control Variables, and Identification of Multiple Treatment Effects: Introduction

 \section{Introduction}

-\begin{sloppy}Models that allow for multiple treatments are important for program evaluation and the estimation of treatment effects (\citealt{Catt:2010,Heck Ich Sm Todd:1998,Imai vD:2004,Imbens 2000,Graham Pinto 2018,Lechner:2001,Wool:2004}).
-A general class is heterogeneous coefficient models where the outcome is a linear combination of dummy treatment variables and unobserved heterogeneity.
-These models allow for multiple treatment regimes, with each variable representing a different kind of treatment.
-These models also feature multidimensional heterogeneity, with the dimension of unobserved heterogeneity being determined by the number of treatment regimes. \end{sloppy}
+Models that allow for multiple treatments are important for program evaluation and the estimation of treatment effects (\citealp{Catt:2010,Imai vD:2004,Imbens:2000,Graham Pinto 2018,Lechner:2001}).
+A general class is heterogeneous coefficients models where the outcome is a linear combination of dummy treatment variables and unobserved heterogeneity.
+These models allow for multiple treatment regimes, with each dummy variable representing a different kind of treatment.
+These models also feature multidimensional heterogeneity, with the dimension of unobserved heterogeneity being determined by the number of treatment regimes.

 Endogeneity is often a problem in these models because we are interested in the effect of treatment variables on an outcome, and the treatment variables are correlated with heterogeneity.
 Control variables provide an important means of controlling for endogeneity with multidimensional heterogeneity.
 For treatment effects, a control variable is an observed variable that makes heterogeneity and treatment variables independent when it is conditioned on (\citealp{RR:1983}).